aleksnavratil/polish-for-normal-people/polish_textbook.md

 Notice a couple things here.
 First, when the ball is *below* the table, the declension ending for the adjective (aka the `-em` part of the word `tallem`) happens to be the same as the declension ending for the noun (again the `-em` part of the word `tablem`).
 This is merely a lucky cooincidence, and is not at all a general feature of Polish declensions.

-We discover a counterexample immediately, finding that when the ball is *beside* the table, the adjective `tall` gets a new ending `-ego` which is not the same as the ending for the noun (which of course is still `tablem` as before).
+We discover a counterexample immediately, finding that when the ball is *beside* the table, the adjective `tall` gets a new ending `-ego` which is not the same as the `-u` ending for the noun `tablu`.

 ### A laundry list of difficulties related to Polish declensions